Table of Contents[Hide][Show]

-Deficiency of magnesium is widespread because many of us have lifestyle factors that actively deplete our magnesium levels such as lack of sleep, excess stress, or alcohol/caffeine/sugar consumption.
+Magnesium deficiency is widespread because many of us have lifestyle factors that actively deplete our magnesium levels such as lack of sleep, excess stress, or alcohol/caffeine/sugar consumption.
 On top of that, many natural sources of magnesium are becoming depleted.
 Our soil contains less magnesium due to over-farming and high pesticide use.
-The water filtration systems remove much of the naturally occurring magnesium in water.
+Water filtration systems also remove much of the naturally occurring magnesium in water.

 The ocean is still a wonderful source of magnesium and trace minerals, but for those of us who don’t have daily access to a beach, transdermal magnesium oil can be the easiest and most effective way to increase magnesium levels.